 Before you make any difficult decisions regarding your practice, make sure you have it properly appraised.
 Our attorneys for male doctors often see our clients’ spouses try to use the medical practice as a bargaining chip without actually realizing its current value.
 If we hadn’t worked with a third party appraiser before mediation, this would have spelled disaster for our clients.
 In reality, the value of a practice fluctuates, and it’s often not valuable enough to justify the excessive demands of the non-physician spouse.

-Alimony in Divorce for Male Physicians
+New Jersey Alimony in Divorce for Male Physicians

 Alimony is a concern for many men and fathers who are physicians as they go through their divorce.
 It’s possible your wife has chosen a less demanding career so you have more flexibility with your schedule, and in many cases the wives of male physicians quit pursuing their own career entirely to raise the couple’s children.
 When a divorce is imminent, these women often must reenter the workforce.
 They will sometimes request substantial alimony – either while they find a job, or so they aren’t required to work and can continue to stay home with the kids.